Arun-K-Ram/Arun-K-Ram/README.md

 ### 🌱 I’m currently learning

-My primary focus is to improve my knowledge on software testing.
+My primary focus is to improve my knowledge on software testing and QMS.

 ### 📫 How to reach me: